yamule/matrix_align/README.md

 # GMalign

-Pointer to the state which had used in CASP16.
+Pointer to the state which had been used in CASP16.

 ## Compile
 ```